IainJackson90/pp1-yoga/README.md

   - Have live online YOGA classes
   - Hvae a motivational mindfullnes content section
   - Have a coment section where users can rate there classes

+## Testing

+While building the webpage i have incounterd some bugs:

+- _Bugs I Encounterd_

+   - Nav Bar

+     - The navigation bar did not display in the order it was intended or in the order i have placed them in the html page.
+       I fixed this bi placing the nav bar into a flex-box, it changed the order to how i intended it to be.

+   - Hero image

+     - The hero image is a large size whitch has a impact on the performanse, i have made a consius dession to keep it this way for qauality aof the image and also the image fit the content of this page very well
+     - The hero image looked very dull over the background so i added a thin border to make it stank out more to give it contrass

+   - why you should start yoga
+     - The content and imagage I had in  two seprate divs and strugled to get the content and picture to work corectly together with sizing when i change screen sizes, I found placing both of the divs into a flex-box i manage to get the content and the picture be responsive to the idia i had.
+     - The Picture is not displayed in the native reselotion it is a bit stretched and caouses a performance isue, I feel the image does not look visualy unpleasing and i need it to be the size it is to fit the content.

+   - Gallery

+     - The gallery images was overflowing into the head of the page, I fixed it by giving the head of the page a fixed hight and a margin bottom whitch pushed all the gallery images down away from the head of the page

+   - sing Up Form

+     - The sign up form had some contrass problems so i gave the div a transparent dark background so the user can see the contetn better and not take away the ambioance of the background